 - In that scenario, creativity has a chance to thrive.

 - Students can develop applications that capture their own power.

-Mr. Skinner directs Milton’s college counseling office, which assists 100 percent of graduating seniors each year matriculate at more than 80, selective, four-year colleges and universities in the United States and abroad.
+Mr. Skinner directs Milton’s college counseling office, which assists 100 percent of graduating seniors each year to matriculate at more than 80 selective, four-year colleges and universities in the United States and abroad.
 He is a teacher, advisor, program developer, and frequent chair or co-chair of diverse institutional initiatives.